project-illium/illium-documentation/docs/protocol/block-relay.md

 1.3 Our stack is now `00 02 87`.
 That’s enough information to uniquely identify this transaction as long as the recipient of this message has that transaction in their mempool and does not have a conflicting transaction with the same prefix.

-1.4 We’ll talk about the checksumming later.
+1.4 We’ll talk about the checksum later.

 2.1 We have `00 02 87` on our stack, and our next transaction begins with `00 04 37`, so we need to pop off two bytes.
 The first pop is automatic, so we need to tell our state machine to pop a second byte before going to the next stage. `pops.extend([1, 0])`